 - Avoid drinking any tap water until you get confirmation it’s safe from local officials.

 - If there is water damage, consider hiring a professional water damage cleaning service.

-- Once you’ve gathered necessary documents and evidence of your claim (photos or video), contact your insurance company or agent.
+- Once you’ve gathered necessary documents and evidence of your claim (photos or video), contact your insurance company or agent.3

 Even with the best preparation, you can still sustain damage from unexpected events like a hurricane.
 You can reach our claims center any time you need us.
-You may also Contact an agent today to protect your home with the right homeowners insurance for your needs.
+Get a quote from Nationwide today, and start protecting your home with the right homeowners insurance for you.